KrishnenduGhorui/Forecast-Demand-and-Supply/README.md

 * Demand - Call volume
 * Supply – AHT (Average Handling Time), OCC (Occupancy), SHR(Shrinkage)
-* Calculated metric – Head count of support agent, SLA (Service Level Agreement) There are 5 different types of call, so time series forecasting for each 5 groups for each attribute (call volume, AHT, OCC, SHR) individually are done.
+* Calculated metric – Head count of support agent, SLA (Service Level Agreement)

 ### Impact -
 * This helps call centre management take decision to employe nough human resource to handle all call efficiently with very less waiting time for customer.
 This will improve customer experience.